 New York is magical in the winter.
 The state's iconic mountains and valleys are blanketed in snow, its lakes and rivers sparkle with ice, and its cities come alive with holiday revelry.
-And the dropping temperatures don't slow things down - far from it.
-Whether you want to zoom down a mountain, race through one of the nation's most fun museums, or just chill out by the pool, New York has got you covered this winter.
+And the dropping temperatures don't slow things down—far from it.
+Whether you want to zoom down a mountain, race through one of the nation's most fun museums, or just chill out by the pool, New York has you covered this winter.

-If the approaching Winter Olympics is inspiring you to try some high-octane cold weather sports, you’re in luck: Lake Placid - home of the winter games in 1932 and 1980 - offers you the opportunity to try out bobsledding!
-With the Lake Placid Bobsled Experience, riders can zoom at speeds up to 55 miles per hour along a track featuring thrilling turns and speed-gathering straightaway.
+If the approaching Winter Olympics is inspiring you to try some high-octane cold weather sports, you’re in luck: Lake Placid—home of the winter games in 1932 and 1980—offers you the opportunity to try out bobsledding!
+With the Lake Placid Bobsled Experience, riders can zoom at speeds up to 55 miles per hour along a track featuring thrilling turns and a speed-gathering straightaway.

 2. Ride an Ice Bike at Canalside